KGriffin90/TeikoTechnical/README.md

             time_from_treatment_start, b_cell, cd8_t_cell, cd4_t_cell,
             nk_cell, monocyte)

-The schema diagram is located at docs/schema.png (regenerates with: make schema).
+The schema diagram is located at docs/schema.png (regenerates with: `make schema`).

-My rationale for this design:
+### My thought process for this design:

 I split subjects and samples into separate tables because a single subject can have multiple samples collected over different times.
 Therefore, it felt cleaner to model it explicitly instead of flattening everything into one table.